GIGA Institute for African Affairs

-The IAA is the only institute in Germany that continuously monitors developments in the entire sub-Sahara region.
-It acts as a hub for the Africa-interested German public as well as for European research institutions.
-Under the umbrella of the GIGA, the IAA is the seat of the secretariat of the Vereinigung für Afrikawissenschaften in Deutschland (VAD; African Studies Association in Germany) and is represented on the board of the Africa-Europe Group for Interdisciplinary Studies (AEGIS).
-In addition, the IAA co-edits the award-winning Africa Yearbook and Africa Spectrum, which is listed on the Social Science Citation Index.
+This approach allows us to produce detailed analyses that serve as important sources of information for public and private decision-makers.
+The IAA is a hub not only for members of the German public interested in Africa but also for various other European research institutions.
+Under the umbrella of the GIGA, the IAA is the seat of the secretariat of the Vereinigung für Afrikawissenschaften in Deutschland (African Studies Association in Germany, VAD) and co-edits the journal Africa Spectrum, which is listed on the Social Sciences Citation Index.